 This striking art is sometimes referred to as the “Art of Eight Limbs” because of the use of all eight points of contact: punches, elbows, kicks and knees strikes.
 It was developed in Thailand when the country was constantly under the threat of attack.
 The fighting was usually short range, so the body's natural weapons such as the head, fists, elbows and feet would necessarily also have been utilized.
 Undoubtedly, it is the systematic use of these natural weapons, developed as a practical fighting skill for the battlefield that came to be Muay Thai Boxing.

 All of our striking classes are run with great attention to our students safety.
 Proper protection is worn at all times, and instructor permission must be given in order to spar.
 We pride ourselves on our technical attention to detail, but these classes are also a great way to get an excellent cardio workout.

 No-Gi Jiu-Jitsu is a dynamic self-defense system that focuses on applying the fundamentals of Brazilian Jiu-Jitsu without the traditional uniform.
-In No-Gi Jiu-Jitsu the goal is to gain a dominant position using joint-locks and choke holds, forcing your opponent to submit.
+In No-Gi Jiu-Jitsu the goal is to gain a dominant position using joint-locks and choke holds, and forcing your opponent to submit.